 IATA Press Releases

-IATA called on governments and other aviation stakeholders in the Caribbean region to work together to maximize the benefits of aviation connectivity.
+IATA called on the government of Colombia and aviation stakeholders to work together to grow the economic benefits that aviation delivers to the country.